LambLeeg/OpenSUSE_SwayWM/README.md

 - kitty [https://sw.kovidgoyal.net/kitty/]

 # _OpenSUSE (Tumbleweed)_
- - sudo zypper in sway mako kitty
+ - $ sudo zypper in sway mako kitty
  - (Tested)

 # _Arch_
- - sudo pacman -S mako sway waybar swayidle swaylock grim slurp wofi brightnessctl kitty pavucontrol
+ - $ sudo pacman -S mako sway waybar swayidle swaylock grim slurp wofi brightnessctl kitty pavucontrol
  - (Not tested)

 # How to set up brightness
- - sudo usermod -a -G video $USERNAME
+ - $ sudo usermod -a -G video $USERNAME
  - where $USERNAME is your own name

 # How to create all directories we need?
  - mkdir .config/sway
  - mkdir .config/mako
  - mkdir .config/waybar
- - mkdir .config/waybar/scripts (Also, make sure that all files here are executable, if not then just _chmod +x $FILENAME_)
+ - mkdir .config/waybar/scripts (Also, make sure that all files here are executable, if not then just $ chmod +x $FILENAME)

  --------------
  Everything you need else is my dotfiles, so, just copy them.